Blind Inpainting with Object-aware Discrimination for Artificial Marker Removal: Introduction

-However, recovering corrupted regions of artificial markers in images often requires manually drawing a mask as input to the inpainting model.
-This can be inconvenient, time-consuming, and error-prone, which limits its practicality.
-Blind inpainting methods~\cite{liu2019deep} offer a more suitable solution as they do not require additional masks.
-For example, combining sparse coding and deep neural networks pre-trained with denoising auto-encoders, Xie et al.~\cite{xie2012image} use a non-linear approach to tackle the problem of blind inpainting of complex patterns.
+However, these methods often involves manual mask annotation, as shown in Fig.~\ref{fig1}, which is inconvenient, time-consuming, and error-prone.
+Blind inpainting methods~\cite{liu2019deep} offer a more practical solution, which is mask-free.
 Afonso et al.~\cite{afonso2015blind} present an iterative method based on alternating minimization.
-Based on a fully convolutional neural network, BICNN~\cite{cai2017blind} directly learns an end-to-end mapping between corrupted and ground truth pairs.
+BICNN~\cite{cai2017blind} learns an end-to-end mapping between corrupted and ground-truth pairs.
 VC-Net~\cite{wang2020vcnet} performs well against unseen degradation patterns with sequentially connected mask prediction and inpainting networks.
-However, existing works still have difficulty in localizing the corrupted regions, leading to sub-optimal solutions in the image completion.\\
+However, existing works still have difficulty to localize corrupted regions, leading to sub-optimal solutions in image completion.

-In this work, we focus on solving this challenging blind inpainting task by designing an efficient network that relaxes the restriction of mask as well as maintaining a good performance.
-We propose a novel end-to-end blind inpainting framework with mask-free reconstruction and object-aware discrimination.
-With two branches predicting corrupted regions and recovering missing visual content, and an object-aware discriminator for adversarial training, our approach produces reconstructions closely resembling clean images. \\
+In this work, we address the challenging blind inpainting task by creating an efficient network that is mask-free while maintaining high performance.
+Our novel framework includes a two-branch reconstruction network that predicts mask regions and implements inpainting simultaneously, and an object-aware discriminator for enhanced adversarial training.
+In this way, our end-to-end blind inpainting model can produce reconstructions closely resembling clean images.

-In summary, this paper makes the following contributions: 1) We propose a novel blind inpainting network for artificial marker removal in medical images.
-2) We propose a two-branch reconstruction network for blind inpainting, which can simultaneously detect artificial markers and recover the missing visual contents.
-3) We employ the object-aware discrimination by a dense object detector to ensure the reconstructed images are close to clean ones.
-4) Our method outperforms other existing blind inpainting methods with a large margin on several medical image datasets with variant modalities, such as ultrasound (US), magnetic resonance imaging (MRI), and electron microscopy (EM), demonstrating the effectiveness of our method.
+In summary, this paper makes the following contributions: 1) We propose a novel end-to-end blind inpainting network for artificial marker removal in medical images.
+2) We design a two-branch mask-free reconstruction network for simultaneously predicting regions of markers and inpainting the corrupted visual contents.
+3) We employ the object-aware discrimination by a dense object detector to ensure the restored images closely resemble clean ones.
+4) Our method excels over recent blind inpainting methods on three medical image datasets of various modalities with a large margin.